futres/Best-Practices/README.md

   7. Label records greater than the upper limit or lesser than lower limit as "outliers" in measurementStatus
   8. Label remaining records as "possibly good" in measurementStatus

 Throughout data cleaning, data visualization plots are created and datasets are saved.
-This script created Figure 2.
+This script created Figure 2 and Table 1.

 ### Data Analyses
 Data used in analyses are linked to the DE (see above).